HouseCrafter: Lifting Floorplans to 3D Scenes with 2D Diffusion Model: Proposed Method: HouseCrafter

-Subsequently, the layout-attention block modulates RGB-D latents using cross-attention between the input latents and $\rvl_j$ on pixel level, each latent feature in $\rvz_j^n$ is the query and the floorplan features along the corresponding ray are the keys and values, meaning the attention for each pixel is performed independently.
-We provide more technical details in the appendix (Section~\ref{sec_t:floorplan_cond}).
+Subsequently, the layout-attention block modulates RGB-D latents using cross-attention between the image latents and $\layoutnotation_j$ on pixel level, where each latent feature in $\diffusionlatent_j^n$ is the query and the floorplan features along the corresponding ray are the keys and values, meaning the attention for each pixel is performed independently.
+We provide more technical details in the supplementary material.